privet-kitty/obsidian-blogger/README.md

 **This plugin is currently in the beta stage.**

-This plugin makes you publish Obsidian documents to Blogger.
+This plugin makes you publish Obsidian notes to Blogger.

 ## Installation